AhmedAdelDraz/bikeshare_visualization/README.md

 * trips in day have the same pattern for both costumers and subscribers.
 * numbers of costumers trips over a week is steady unlike subscribers trips which decreased significantlly during weekends.
 * usually costumers trips take more time than subscriber.

+## Explantion
+* user Charactersitics
+* What is the mean age of user?
+* How far do they go?
+* How long does the average trip take?
+* Which stations are most popular?
+* When are most trips taken in terms of time of day?
+* What days of the week are most rides taken on?

+## Conclusion
+>**In conclusion, based on visualization statistics; bike sharing usage among subscribers focuses on going to nearby work and return to home later. costumers usage is less directed to going to work but it is not siginficant to numbers of subscribers.**